IHateToHyphenate/CodeWars/README.md

-# CodeWarsSolutions
+<h2>CodeWars Solutions</h2>

-All of my solutions to the code challenges on CodeWars
+All of my solutions to the CodeWars Code Challenges!